robalford/goal_journal/README.rst

     $ python manage.py migrate
     $ python manage.py loaddata users goals journal
     $ python manage.py runserver

 6) Point your browser to `http://127.0.0.1:8000/` to get started

 Usage
 -----

-Log in to the demo account to view the full set of features.
-From the home page, click on 'Sign In' on the main nav menu and enter these credentials:
+Sign in to the demo account to view the full set of features:

 Username: demo_user

 Password: demo_password

 Set goals for yourself